tesseract-robotics/tesseract_docs/_source/core/packages/tesseract_urdf_doc.rst

 .. note::

-   For backwards compatability acceleration is required.
+   For backwards compatibility acceleration is required.
 If not provided it is assigned to be 0.5 * velocity.